-An overall tax levy surplus of \$130,000 is anticipated by fiscal year end based upon the Town's present COVID-19 assumptions
+An overall tax levy surplus of \$378,100 is anticipated by fiscal year end based upon the Town's present COVID-19 assumptions

-The Town's tax levy funded operations are forecasted to finish the year with an anticipated surplus of \$130,000 based upon its present COVID-19 assumptions, representing a minor increase from what was forecasted at the end of May.
-This surplus continues to be much lower than what the Town would normally expect at this point in the year.
+The Town's tax levy funded operations are forecasted to finish the year with an anticipated surplus of \$378,100 based upon its present COVID-19 assumptions, representing an increase of \$248,100 from what was forecasted at the end of August.
+Of this forecasted surplus, \$325,900 was directly related to COVID-19.